 To allow users to back up their devices unencrypted, uncheck the Require encryption for backups box.

 Allows users to automatically back up their iOS devices to iCloud over Wi-Fi every day.
 The iOS device must be turned on, locked, and connected to a power source during an iCloud backup.

-Allows users to turn keychain syncing of their iOS devices to iCloud on or off.
-Each user's account name, password, and credit card number is stored behind 256-bit Advanced Encryption Standard (AES) on iCloud.
-That data is then synchronized between the user’s supported iOS devices.
+Allows users to use iCloud Keychain.
+With iCloud Keychain, the user's username, password, and credit card number is stored behind 256-bit Advanced Encryption Standard (AES) on iCloud.
+That data is synchronized between the user’s supported iOS devices.